marriott-library/MaRMAT-Beta/README.md

 # Reparative Metadata Audit Tool
 The Reparative Metadata Audit Tool is a Python application designed for auditing collections metadata files against a lexicon of potentially problematic terms.
 A graphical user interface (GUI), built using the Tkinter library, is available for PC users.

+Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriot Library.

 ## Project Background

-## Credits and Acknowledgments
-This tool was inspired by the Duke University Libraries Description Audit Tool, developed by [Noah Huffman](https://github.com/noahgh221) at the Rubenstein Library, and expanded by [Miriam Shams-Rainey](https://github.com/mshamsrainey).
-See: [Description-Audit](https://github.com/duke-libraries/description-audit/tree/main).

-Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriot Library.

 ## About the Tool
 At the most basic level, the underlying Python code is designed to match terms from a lexicon with textual data and produce a CSV file containing the matched results.
 It utilizes the Pandas library for data manipulation and regular expressions for text processing.
 It was designed primarily with librarians in mind, specifically those engaged in reparative metadata practices, to assist in idenfiying terms in their metadata that may be outdated, biased, or otherwise problematic.
 The underlying code (including preliminary iterations) and a recommended lexicon for using the tool can be accessed via the [Code](https://github.com/kayleealexander/RMA-Tool/tree/main/Code) folder of this repository.

-An initial test case developed a tool for parsing, extracting, tokenizing, and preprocessing XML files containing Open Archives Initiative (OAI) feed metadata for library special collections that would then crosscheck tokens against Duke's [lexicons](https://github.com/duke-libraries/description-audit/tree/main/lexicons) and append the corresponding lexicon categories (Aggrandizement, Race Euphemisms, Race Terms, Slavery Terms, Gender Terms, LGBTQ, Mental Illness, and Disability) to each row in the CSV output.
+An initial test case developed a tool for parsing, extracting, tokenizing, and preprocessing XML files containing Open Archives Initiative (OAI) feed metadata for library special collections that would then crosscheck tokens against Duke University's [lexicons](https://github.com/duke-libraries/description-audit/tree/main/lexicons) and append the corresponding lexicon categories (Aggrandizement, Race Euphemisms, Race Terms, Slavery Terms, Gender Terms, LGBTQ, Mental Illness, and Disability) to each row in the CSV output.
 This tool is accessible via the [XML Test Code](https://github.com/kayleealexander/RMA-Tool/tree/main/XML%20Test%20Code) folder of this repository, though may not work with all OAI feed formats.

 ### About the Lexicon

-### Developing Your Own Lexicon
+The lexicon provided [here]((https://github.com/kayleealexander/RMA-Tool/tree/main/Code) has been adapted from Duke University's [lexicons](https://github.com/duke-libraries/description-audit/tree/main/lexicons) and modified to better accomodate users adding additional terms and categories without having to adjust the underlying code structure.

 ### Sample Data